ombaviskar18/Somania_Minihub/Somania-agent/alternate-conscise.md

 You'll learn how to:
 1. Set up a Python development environment (similar to Node.js setup)
 2. Create a virtual environment (like `node_modules` but for Python)
-3. Build an AI agent that can interact with Somania blockchain
+3. Build an AI agent that can interact with Somnia blockchain

 ## Prerequisites